LinggarM/Ensemble-Learning-Comparison-on-Diabetes-Classification/README.md

 # Ensemble-Learning-Comparison-on-Diabetes-Classification
-Comparison of ensemble learning methods on diabetes disease classification
+Comparison of ensemble learning methods on diabetes disease classification with various datasets

 ## About The Project